TNO/knowledge-engine/docs/01_concept.md

 ?room_id rdf:type saref:Room .
 ?room_id saref:hasName ?room .
 ```

 - result: `<empty>`

-The result graph pattern is expressed as a [SPARQL graph pattern](https://www.w3.org/TR/rdf-sparql-query/#BasicGraphPatterns).
+The argument graph pattern is expressed as a [SPARQL graph pattern](https://www.w3.org/TR/rdf-sparql-query/#BasicGraphPatterns).
 This particular pattern describes observations of temperature measurements in a room.
 It should be noted that some variables (the resources/literals with prefix "`?`") will not vary much for a single static temperature sensor.
 For example, the `?room` and its `?room_id` will probably always be bound to the same value.
 The result, `?temp` will vary more.

-Answer Knowledge Interactions offer their (historic) data to be requested on demand, whereas Post Knowledge Interactions will publish new knowledge when it comes available.
+ANSWER knowledge interactions offer their (historic) data to be requested on demand, whereas POST knowledge interactions will publish new knowledge when it comes available.
-The simple temperature sensor in the example is unable to store much data, so it makes more sense to publish measurement and then forget them.
+The simple temperature sensor in the example is unable to store much data, so it makes more sense to publish measurement (with a POST interaction) and then forget them.

 ## Knowledge Directory